Table of Contents

 God is our Father and Creator.
 He created everything in the world, including the air you breathe, the water you drink, and your mother and father who brought you into this world.

-This same God has been in your life since before you were born, and all He has ever done for you are good things.
+This same God has been in your life since before the day you were born and all He has ever done for you are good things.
 Even when you act in a way that displeases Him, he still takes care of you.

 To help you learn more about Him so you can make the choice to become His friend, He told some of His friends and family to build a special house for Him where you can visit Him whenever you like and be sure to find Him there.